 An End Entity may request Revocation or suspension of his, her, or its TrustID Certificate at any time for any reason.
 The Issuing CA, when faced with such a request, must adopt authentication mechanisms that balance the need to prevent unauthorized requests against the need to quickly revoke or suspend TrustID Certificates.
-Therefore, in the event the request is electronically submitted, the identity of the requestor may be authenticated on the basis of the Digital Signature used to submit the message.
-If the request is signed using the Private Key corresponding to the requestor's Public Key, such a request will always be accepted as valid. e
+Therefore, in the event the request is electronically submitted, the identity of the requestor may be authenticated based on the Digital Signature used to submit the message.
+If the request is signed using the Private Key corresponding to the requestor's Public Key, such a request will always be accepted as valid.